wbyjake/Andrudis-QuestManiac/README.md

 * Weapon mastery quests for OP-SKS, SKS, SV-98, and PM pistol variants will reward incomplete weapon builds

-* Hideout assistant quest handovers are outdated for current hideout requirements
+* Some hideout assistant quest handovers are outdated for current hideout requirements